 Here are a few simple tips for adding impact to your subject.

-Tip #1.
-Highlight A Brightly Lit Subject Against A Dark Background.
-If you are shooting a subject in full sunlight, with a shady background, the subject is always going to stand out.
+If you’re shooting a subject in full sunlight, with a shady background, the subject is always going to stand out.
 This is a simple principle to understand, but it is a little easier said than done.

-Tip #2.
-Use A Small Depth Of Field To Blur The Background.
-You have seen plenty of photos where the subject is sharp and clear, but the rest of the picture completely out of focus.
-You will find this an easy way to add impact to the subject, and a three-dimensional effect to your whole photo.
+You’ve seen plenty of photos where the subject is sharp and clear, but the rest of the picture is completely out of focus.
+You will find this an easy way to add impact to the subject and a three-dimensional effect to your whole photo.

 The closer you are to the subject the more pronounced the effect becomes.

-Tip #3.
-Use A Wide Angle Lens To Exaggerate Perspective.
 This technique is almost the opposite of Tip #2.
 A wide angle lens makes everything in your photo appear much smaller, so objects in the distance seem much further away than they really are.
-Meanwhile, you can stand very close to a subject in the foreground (a person, animal etc) and still fit it in the frame.
+Meanwhile, you can stand very close to a subject in the foreground (a person, animal, etc.) and still fit it in the frame.